Jaboola9/Indian_NGO_scraper/README.md

 # Indian NGO Scraper
 *Summary*:

 This is a Selenium webscraper designed to scrape all 88207 (as of 02/02/2020) NGO profiles from [India's official NGO-registry site](https://ngodarpan.gov.in/) using Selenium.
-I designed it as aid for research and is meant for **research purposes only!**
+This was requested to help gather data for academic research.
+It is meant for **research purposes only!**

 *Software requirements:*